callstackincubator/bs-react-navigation/README.md

 ### Config

 First of all, create a config file like `Config.re` and there define your all routes.
-It sould be a simple Varian Type with your routes/tabs/items
+It sould be a simple Variant Type with your routes/tabs/items

 ```ReasonML
 type route =